ahmohbati/SecOn/Squert.md

   * Asset data from PRADS (if PRADS and pads_agent are enabled)
   * HTTP logs from Bro (if http_agent is enabled)

+### Time Interval
-* The default view shows alerts from today.
+The default view shows alerts from today.
 To show older alerts, click "INTERVAL", then click the 2 right arrows, set your custom date, and click Squert's refresh button (two circular arrows).

 ### Pivoting to Full Packet Capture
 Squert can pivot to [CapMe](CapMe) for full packet capture.
 To do this, drill into an event and click on the Event ID.